Smoothings of Fano varieties with normal crossing singularities: Obstructions

-Now by either using the same method as in the first part for the sequence~(\ref{ob-seq}) or by~\cite[Corollary 3.6]{Fr83}, we get that~(\ref{local-log-complex}) is exact.
-Now by using exactly the same argument as in the first part by using \'etale covers we get the existence of~(\ref{log-seq1}).
+Now by either using the same method as in the first part for the sequence~(\ref{ob-seq}) or by~\cite[Corollary 3.6]{Fr83}, we get that~(\ref{local-log-complex}) and (4.6.8) are exact.
+Now by using exactly the same argument as in the first part by using \'etale covers we get the existence of~(\ref{ob3}.2) and (\ref{ob3}.3).

 \end{proof}